 Speaking of hourly rates, The Clever Copywriting School has this great post on recommended rates for copywriting.

-So I would fiddle with the numbers until I felt I had something that was
+Then, I fiddle with the numbers until I felt I had something that was:

 - A realistic reflection of how long the job would take me.

 - A measure of the effort and professional value I was offering.

 - A reasonable price to expect someone to pay.